Butterflies of North Carolina:

 DistributionDISTRIBUTION: Though there are scattered records over the Coastal Plain and eastern Piedmont, it is primarily seen along and near the southern coast.
 The record from Durham County likely relates to an escaped individual, as the species is kept at butterfly houses and as several observers have actually seen free-flying Queens outside the houses on the grounds of the N.C.
 Museum of Life and Science.
 However, the Wake County record came in 1935, long before butterfly houses.
 Remarkably, in summer 2019, a larva was photographed in the wilds of Buncombe County (in the Mountains), and the pupa it formed was also photographed; experts confirmed the identification.

-AbundanceABUNDANCE: This is primarily a post-breeding southern migrant into NC during the summer and fall.
-It is normally rare along the immediate coast, north to Carteret County, very rare farther north along the coast, and a casual stray inland to the Fall Line.
+AbundanceABUNDANCE: This is primarily a post-breeding southern migrant into NC during the summer and fall, but it might overwinter successfully and at times be a resident in southern coastal counties.
+It is normally rare to locally uncommon along the immediate coast, north to Carteret County, very rare farther north along the coast, and a casual stray inland to the Fall Line.
 It is also quite variable in numbers from year to year and is not reported annually.
 However, it can occasionally be numerous every few summers and falls at Fort Fisher (New Hanover) and nearby Bald Head Island (Brunswick), barely five miles from each other.

 FlightFLIGHT PERIOD: Essentially only in summer and fall, generally from mid-July to early or mid-November.
 Migrants (or possibly residents) in summer lay eggs and produce a fall brood of adults.
 Whether adults seen in July and August are mostly migrants from farther south, or eclosed along the NC coast, is not known, but some individuals in summer are fresh -- suggesting the latter.